 Section 140 of the Indian Patents Act also provides a list of conditions that are considered as being 'restrictive or prohibitive' in any contract for or in relation to the sale or lease of patented articles made by the patented process.

 The CDSCO took several initiatives in the year 2014, which included the introduction of e-governance at CDSCO and the Drugs and Cosmetics (Amendment) Bill 2013 for clinical trials and medical devices based on the recommendations of the Prof Ranjit Roy Chaudhury Expert Committee.
 The CDSCO also issued 14 orders in July 2014 to ensure that data generated in clinical trials is authentic, while the rights of human subjects participating in the trial are well protected.
-The DCGI now requires submission of data for safety and efficacy for fixed-dose combinations (FDCs) to the CLA after the DCGI learned of SLA granting licences for FDCs without due approvals.
+The DCGI now requires submission of data for safety and efficacy for FDCs to the CLA after the DCGI learned of the SLA granting licences for FDCs without due approvals.

 To further strengthen the regulatory process, the government rolled out reforms for 2015.
 This began with the Drugs and Cosmetics (Amendment) Bill 2015, including the revision of GMP for drugs as well as medical devices.
 Radical steps need to be taken to ensure that the applicant for approval provides complete patent details for the application on Form 44, and an intimation to this effect should be given to the innovator, particularly when the DCGI proposes relying on those studies to grant approvals.
 Notification should also be given to the owner of the original data, in the event that the DCGI relies on the innovator's data to grant approvals to subsequent approvals irrespective of whether a patent exists or not.
 Furthermore, to further streamline the functioning of SLAs, a centralised mechanism should be introduced whereby the state authorities, before granting manufacturing approvals, notify the CLA; this is also notified to the public through the official website.